openearth/xbeach-test-python/docs/index.rst

 Welcome to xbeachtest's documentation!
 ======================================

-'xbeachtest' is the project where diagnostic tests are created to test the process-based model of XBeach.
+'xbeachtest' is the project where diagnostic tests are created for the process-based model of XBeach.
-The tests runs beside the current skillbed and are more focussed on specific modules of the code rather then the performance of the entire model.
+The tests run beside the current skillbed and are more focussed on testing specific modules of the code rather then the performance of the entire model.
 Herefore the setup of the models is simple and only the relevant processes to test the module are turned on.
 The idea is that by testing specific processes and functionalities of the code, more insight is created whether they still perform as intended.
 Also bugs should be easier to find because of a structured development of the tests.